Mould stains on walls: Mould stains and saltpetre on walls - causes, moisture and permanent solutions

 Masonry and moisture

 Moisture in masonry is particularly problematic, as it acts like a sponge and can absorb and store water over a long period of time.
 The pore structure of the masonry favors the capillary transport of moisture.
 With a high-quality moisture meter, the actual moisture content in the masonry can be determined precisely, which is crucial for planning renovation measures.
-Modern moisture meters can distinguish between surface and deeper moisture in the masonry.
+These devices measure the moisture on surfaces such as walls, wood and floors in order to prevent damage and improve the quality of living.
+Modern moisture meters can distinguish between superficial and deeper moisture in the masonry.

 Are mold stains dangerous?
 The health risks of damp and mold